 Arrest Internal Corrosion in Amine Process Equipment with IGS HVTS Cladding Systems

-IGS stops corrosion mechanisms such as pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss in amine process assets globally by installing a High Velocity Thermal Spray (HVTS) applied cladding of high nobility Corrosion Resistant Alloys (CRA’s) in-situ on existing assets.
-Since 2001, IGS has protected dozens of amine columns for upstream and downstream operations, internally cladding more than 3000 m² of steel.
+IGS stops corrosion mechanisms such as pitting, crevice corrosion, flow enhanced corrosion and general corrosion loss in amine process vessels.
+We use High Velocity Thermal Spray (HVTS) applied cladding of high nobility Corrosion Resistant Alloys (CRA’s) in-situ to protect existing columns during T/A. Since 2001, IGS has protected dozens of amine units for upstream and downstream operations, internally cladding more than 3000 m² of steel.
 HVTS is faster than weld overlay, with no heat affected zones and no need for PWHT.
 Unlike organic coating systems, HVTS metal claddings are a robust, long-term, durable solutions with high mechanical toughness, abrasion resistance, and wide service temperature and pressure ranges, resistant to vessel steam out and cleaning processes.
-We utilize our equipment and technology to apply CRA claddings almost anywhere in the world.
+We utilize our equipment and technology to apply CRA metal spray cladding almost anywhere in the world.

 Amine Process Overview

 The amine plant is a critical process asset in any oil or gas facility.
-Its purpose is to remove the corrosive ‘bad actors’ (typically H2S and CO2) from the feed, which will prevent sour or acid gas components from causing major corrosion damage to the equipment downstream in the processing plant.
+Its purpose is to remove the corrosive ‘bad actors’ (typically H2S and CO2) from the feed.
+Amine treating prevents sour or acid gas components from causing major corrosion damage to the equipment downstream in the processing plant.
 The amine columns are the critical pieces of equipment where the reactions take place to clean up or sweeten the feed.
 Without the amine plant working, the facility cannot operate, so these units are key to production.
-Any unscheduled downtime of these vessels will lead to significant production losses and associated cost.
+Any unscheduled downtime of amine vessels will lead to significant production losses and associated cost.

 Amine plants employ a regenerative process to remove acid gas components (H2S or CO2) from the sour feed (typically a gas or light hydrocarbon stream).
 A counter-current reactive process is utilized, with an aqueous amine solution in a multistage absorber (contactor) column sweetening the feed.
 The amine process permits regeneration of the amine solution by stripping out the acid gas components at a higher temperature in a multistage regeneration (stripper) column, regenerating the amine solution.